datagovuk/guidance/dataset_form.md

 * Choose whether you are creating a single file record (a record for a one-off file) or a time series.
 * If it is a time series you need to give it a date (5).
 You can specify just the year (YYYY) or just a month (MM/YYYY) or a full date (DD/MM/YYYY).
-* Give the file a succinct title (2). e.g. "Spreadsheet with all tables".
-If it is split into regions say what this file is e.g. "North-East England".
-There is no need to repeat the date if it is a time series, but if the date needs explaining then do so, e.g. "Financial Year 2012/13".
+* Give the file a succinct title (2). eg "Spreadsheet with all tables".
+If it is split into regions say what this file is eg "North-East England".
+There is no need to repeat the date if it is a time series, but if the date needs explaining then do so, eg "Financial Year 2012/13".
 * Provide the URL (also known as 'link') for the file (3).
 Do not link to an HTML page, but to the file download directly.
 * You can then check if the address is correct by using the 'Check' button (4) or 'Check all URLs' after you have finished adding the links.
 However it can be unreliable - see the section on the Check button below.
 You can add more files (some returns, even if they are single may contain more than one file) by clicking the plus sign (5).

-Although it says "files" you should also add links to APIs here (e.g. SPARQL, WMS, etc).
+Although it says "files" you should also add links to APIs here (eg SPARQL, WMS, etc).
 Usually that is the root URL of an API that might not return much by default, but it is still good to add it here.
 If you have a web page that helps you call SPARQL queries then a link to that would go in the Additional Resources section - see below.

 ### Time series